To create a positive environment at work and help prevent work-related stress, employers should:

 - make the organisation more attractive to job seekers

-How employees can look after themselves
+How workers can look after themselves

 - raise their awareness of what might be causing them stress